-Are you wondering what to do with sourdough discard?
-These Sourdough Chocolate Chip Cookies are the best way to use up leftover sourdough starter!
-These chocolate chip cookies are perfectly soft, chewy and so easy to make in less than 30 minutes!
-It's also a convenient small batch recipe, yielding about 9 cookies.
+Are you wondering what to do with leftover sourdough starter?
+These Sourdough Discard Cookies are the best way to use it up!
+This recipe makes a small batch of soft, chewy chocolate chip cookies in less than 30 minutes.

 Why We Love This Recipe